albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

-The map theme can be changed in main menu ``View`` -> :ref:`theme-menu` or with the toolbar button |Map| which can be torn off by clicking on the dashed line in the menu.
+The map theme can be changed in main menu ``View`` -> :ref:`theme-menu` or with the toolbar button |Map| which can be torn off by clicking on the dashed line in the menu (:ref:`tear-off-menu`).

-Allows to change the map theme which defines the look and feel of the background map (:ref:`layers-map`).
+This allows to change the map theme which defines the look and feel of the background map (:ref:`layers-map`).

-See :ref:`map-display-keys` for more information on themes requiring a login.
+See :ref:`map-display-keys` for more information on themes requiring a login or an account.
-:doc:`MAPTHEMES` explains the creating of own themes.
+:doc:`MAPTHEMES` explains how to create your own themes.

 .. tip::